ON ANY OTHER SUNDAY

 I narrate my concerns to the doctor.
 He went onward to ask me a few questions.
 For instance, ‘How long did I watch the telly?’ and ‘How much time I spend on the computer?’
 I spend an average of 10 hours in front of the screen.
 This includes everything from the office desk to the phone and everything in between.

-He simply explained, that however advanced is our technology is today; there is a very high exposure to blue-light radiating from screens.
+He simply explained that however advanced our technology is today; there is a very high exposure to blue-light radiating from screens.
 This affects us both physiologically and psychologically.
 It’s called computer vision syndrome.
 When our eyes are staring at the screen for long hours, our pupil tends to dilate, leaving little scope for us to blink our eyes.
 Blinking restores dryness and hydrates our eyes.
-Prolong exposure to blue light cheats our mind to believe that it is yet day, and there’s still time before we can sleep.
-This leaves us feeling listless and tired, with a blur vision, owing to dehydration.
+Prolonged exposure to blue light cheats our mind to believe that it is yet day, and there’s still time before we can sleep.
+This leaves us feeling listless and tired, with a blurred vision, owing to dehydration.
 Yes, indeed our junk diet and erratic lifestyle are also to blame.

 - Discounting on-screen presence at least an hour before calling it a day is beneficial!